pantheon-systems/quicksilver-examples/new_relic_deploy/README.md

 This example will show you how you can automatically log changes to your site into New Relic's [Deploy Log](https://docs.newrelic.com/docs/apm/applications-menu/events/deployments-page) when the workflow fires on Pantheon.

+This script uses a couple clever tricks to get data about the platform.
+First of all it uses the `pantheon_curl()` command to fetch the extended metadata information for the site/environment, which includes the New Relic API key.
+It also uses data within the git repository on the platform to pull out deploy tag numbers and log messages.

 ## Instructions ##